elixir-europe/rdmkit/pages/rdm_cycle/processing.md

 When data has freshly been collected the data processing can contain some automated steps in a workflow that performs format conversion changes, and preprocessing that is always done in exactly the same way.

-Especially when data is imported from elsewhere, e.g. data that is to be re-used from another project, processing can also include manual steps to make data suitable for analysis, such as
+Especially when data is imported from elsewhere, e.g. data that is to be reused from another project, processing can also include manual steps to make data suitable for analysis, such as
  * Making changes in data formats to make different data sets that will be integrated compatible with each other
  * Changing coding systems or ontologies for the data to bring everything to the same level
  * Filtering data so that only data that is suitable for the project remains.